jonaspetersorensen/dotfiles/tmux.md

 ## .tmux.conf

 To make tmux read changes in the config file then you have two options:
-a.
-Restart the tmux server `$  tmux kill-server` then restart a new tmux session
+- Restart the tmux server `$  tmux kill-server` then restart a new tmux session
-b.
-Reload the config file from inside tmux by `CTRL+B` then press `:` to bring up tmux command prompt and run `:source-file ~/.tmux.conf`
+- Reload the config file from inside tmux by `CTRL+B` then press `:` to bring up tmux command prompt and run `:source-file ~/.tmux.conf`

 ### Mouse support